stephen-cohen/qqual/README.md

 There is minimal error checking, and it may fail or produce unexpected results.
 If it fails, post an issue with as many details as possible.

 # Citing
-If you use this tool, please kindly cite this repo in-text.
+If you use this tool for published work, please kindly cite this repo in-text.
 There is no version number but you can include the date of the most current commit if you want.
 You can cite this repo in-text with wording such as:

 > Assembly quality was assessed with qqual v2024-01-25 (available at: https://github.com/stephen-cohen/qqual).